Active Transportation Plan

 The OCP process indicates a strong desire by the community to maintain its rural nature and to minimize environmental stress on the community.
 Why would we replace trees and brush along Tatlow and Lands End Rd with a paved bike path?
 Why would we pave paradise?

-David asked about 3 years ago
+David asked almost 4 years ago

 Thank you for the feedback.
 It will be shared with the project team.
 If you are interested in tree protection, we are currently updating the District's tree protection bylaw.
 Please sign up to follow the project for the next engagement opportunity.